How Seed Hardness Shapes Beak Angles Over Time

 the moment permitted by the environment.

-This strategy reduces the chance of intake
+This strategy reduces the chance of intake.

-while securing temporal margin.
+It secures temporal margin.

 Birds enter these conditions